lgibelli/singularity-docs/index.rst

 %test
 ^^^^^

-You may choose to add a section to your definition file.
+You may choose to add a ``%test`` section to your definition file.
 This section will be run at the very end of the build process and will give you a chance to validate the container during the bootstrap process.
 You can also execute this scriptlet through the container itself, such that you can always test the validity of the container itself as you transport it to different hosts.
-Extending on the above Open MPI , consider this real world example:
+Extending on the above Open MPI ``%post``, consider this real world example:

 ::